VaLID: Verification as Late Integration of Detections for LiDAR-Camera Fusion: Design and Implementation

+The input vector \textit{I} (Eq.~\ref{eq:1}) is, therefore, fed to a three-layered fully-connected feedforward verification module that is specifically designed to address the tradeoff between preserving true positives and reducing false positives.

+where $P_i$ is the sigmoid $\sigma$ probability score for the learned function $f_{\theta}$.
+The module is trained with a high recall bias to minimize the risk of mistakenly discarding true positive detections while effectively filtering out false positives.
+Formally, we aim to minimize the false positives $(b_i \notin \mathcal{GT})$ while maintaining high recall over the number of LiDAR detections $N_L$ by optimizing,

+where $\mathds{1}[b_i \in GT]$ represents true positives.
+Thus, the first half of Eq. \ref{eq:4} minimizes false positives by discouraging high-confidence incorrect detections, and the second half penalizes false negatives by a factor of $\lambda$ (Sec. \ref{subsec:implementation}), ensuring true positives retain high confidence.

-The entire input vector is then fed to a two-layer multi-layer perceptron (MLP) and trained with a high recall to provide a bias towards avoiding accidentally removing true positive bounding boxes while reducing false positives.
-This MLP is simple and architecturally identical in all of our experiments.
-However the activation weights need to be trained for each pair of LiDAR and camera methods since each baseline method has its own distributions of true and false positives and the goal of the MLP is to make specific tradeoffs in these distributions.
+This module is architecturally identical in all of our experiments.
+However, the activation weights need to be trained for each pair of LiDAR and camera methods since each baseline method has its own distributions of true and false positives, and the goal of this verification is to make specific tradeoffs in these distributions.

-In general we desire over production of bounding boxes in the verification method as opposed to under production.
-Since the detected boxes of the open vocabulary model are not as precise as the specialized LiDAR and camera models, especially around occluded objects, we use a lower IoU threshold to allow more boxes to match.
+To ensure that enough verification boxes exist, we desire an over-production of bounding boxes in the camera-based verification methods as opposed to under-production, and thus include even boxes with low confidence.
+We observe that the open vocabulary camera model provides detected boxes that are not as precisely aligned as the specialized LiDAR and camera models, especially around occluded objects, and thus adjust the IoU threshold to ensure sufficient matching boxes exist.

+Since we employ high-recall training, we expect some false positives will continue to be accepted by the verification module during inference.
+To mitigate their impact on the overall average precision (AP), we assign a final confidence ($S_{L}'$) to each box by multiplying the accepted LiDAR box confidence score $S_{L}$ with the predicted output sigmoid probability $P_{i}$.

+This ensures that true positive boxes retain high confidence, while false positives with lower predicted probabilities are down-weighted, effectively balancing the AP.